Webex APIs with Python

 9. Add the following line to instantiate the WebexSimpleApi object as "api" with this access token.

 10. You have an API object, but what can you do with it?
 In the Webex Documentation, you saw the Full API Reference section with all available APIs.
-A number of those will have a direct mapping to an API subpackage and method implemented in the SDK.
+Most of those will have a direct mapping to an API subpackage and method implemented in the SDK.

 The People API section in the Webex documentation has a corresponding PeopleApi subpackage in the wxc_sdk.
 This class has the methods list(), create(), details(), delete_person, update() and me(), each one corresponding to a Webex API method.

-Now repeat the GET List People query using an email address.
+Now repeat the GET List People query to search for a user with a specific email address, but this time using the SDK instead of the developer.webex.com page.
 Since the SDK was initialized as api in the previous step, you can perform the exact same query with api.people.list() and pass the email address as a parameter.

-Replace the email address in the email_to_search variable to pod6wbxuser@collab-api.com (make sure it is enclosed with quotes):
+Replace the email address in the email_to_search variable with pod6wbxuser@collab-api.com (make sure it is enclosed with quotes):

-11. Query the Webex API for people with that email address.
+11. Add the following line to query the Webex API for people with that email address.
 You can store the result in a list variable called webex_user_list.
-Even though querying for a single email address should only yield at most a single result (because email addresses in Webex must be unique), a list is always returned.
+Even though querying for a single email address should only yield at most a single result (because email addresses in Webex must be unique), a list is always returned for list APIs.

 It is worth spending a minute looking at this line in VSCode.
 If you hover over any portion of the api.people.list command, you will see the documentation and possible options.
 If you typed this command in manually, you would also get command-line completion.

-12. Try generating a query from the machine running your Python script to the Webex cloud by clicking the Run and Debug button in the left column.
+12. Try running your program to see what happens.
+You can do this by clicking the Run and Debug button in the left column.

-16. The next task is to go over each item in the webex_user_list (there should only ever be at most one) and log some data to the console using log.info().
-Each individual item of this list is assigned to webex_user.
-This webex_user is not a simple Python datastructure, but rather a custom one called Person, that was created by the SDK.
-Try to simply print it out.
-Add the following line:
+16. The next task is to go over each item in the webex_user_list (there should only ever be at most one because there can only be one user with a particular email address in Webex) and log some data to the console using log.info().
+Add the following code to the wxc_enable_user.py file as indicated below:

 The output is not the most readable.
 Although you can identify some things that look familiar based on the Webex Documentation, the fields do not exactly match what is in the API.
 The key is in the wxc_sdk documentation.

-This webex_user object is of a Person class, which gives it attributes like "person_id", "emails", "phone_numbers", etc. What this means, is that if, for example, you need to retrieve this object's display name, you would use webex_user.display_name
+This webex_user object is of a Person class, which gives it attributes like "person_id", "emails", "phone_numbers", etc. What this means, is that if, for example, you need to retrieve this object's display name, you would use webex_user.display_name.
+Generally speaking, the SDK simply converts the camelCase names from the API response to snake_case names in Python.
+This is a common practice in Python and is generally considered more readable.
+For example, the API response has a key called "displayName" which is converted to "display_name" in the Python object.

 18. Try printing just the object's display name.
-Replace the log.info(webex_user) line with:
+Replace the log.info(webex_user) line you previously entered with the following:

 19. Click Start Debugging

-You should see a line with "INFO __main__ User information found for" with the display name of the queried email address.
+You should see a line with "INFO __main__ User information found for" with the display name of the user with the queried email address.

 The Python logging capability is used for generating output instead of a simple print() because it allows us to control the level of output of not just our own code, but also see information from the underlying SDK, which uses the same logging facility.
 In fact, we have set the logging level for the underlying REST calls to DEBUG level, giving greater visibility into what is being sent and received.